-Wireless DX80 Gateway-The DX80 Gateway architecture is a star architecture in which all Nodes in the system send their data back to the Gateway.
+Wireless DX80 Performance Gateway-The DX80 Performance Gateway architecture is a star architecture in which all Nodes in the system send their data back to the Gateway.
 The host can access the entire network data from the Gateway, which is Modbus ID 1.
-Because the DXM will not be sending any Modbus messages across the wireless link, the timeout parameter can be set low (less than 1 second) and the device is treated like a directly connected device.
+Because the DXM Controller will not be sending any Modbus messages across the wireless link, the timeout parameter can be set low (less than 1 second) and the device is treated like a directly connected device.

-MultiHop Client-The MultiHop client radio forms a wireless tree network using repeaters and servers.
-Each device in a MultiHop network must be assigned a unique Modbus ID and accessed as a separate device.
-For the DXM to talk with a MultiHop device in the wireless network, the client MultiHop device interrogates every message on the RS-485 bus.
-If they are within the wireless device range (IDs 11 through 60), the message is sent across the wireless network.
+MultiHop Client-The MultiHop client radio forms a wireless tree network using repeaters and server devices.
+Each device in a MultiHop network must be assigned a unique Modbus ID and is accessed as a separate device.

+For the DXM Controller to talk with a MultiHop device in the wireless network, the client MultiHop device interrogates every message on the RS-485 bus.
+If they are within the wireless device range (IDs 11 though 60), the message is sent across the wireless network.
 To change this range, the user must adjust the offset and range setting in the MultiHop client radio (Modbus ID 1).
-Modbus register 6502 holds the Modbus offset (default 11).
+Modbus register 6502 holds the Modbus offset, default 11.
 Modbus register 6503 holds the number of Modbus servers allowed (maximum of 100).

-Modbus ID Description 1 Allocated for the internal ISM radio device, either a DX80 Gateway or MultiHop client radio 2-10 Server addresses available for directly connected Modbus server devices to the client RS485 port (M+ , M-) 11-60 Allocated for wireless MultiHop radio network devices.
+Modbus ID Description 1 Allocated for the internal ISM radio device, either a DX80 Performance Gateway or MultiHop Client 2-10 IDs available for direct-connected Modbus server devices to the client RS485 port (M+ , M-) 11-60 Allocated for wireless MultiHop radio network devices.
 If there is not an internal MultiHop in the DXM Controller, these server addresses are available to use for directly connected devices.
-61-198 Available to users for directly connected Modbus server devices or the expansion of the wireless network server IDs to go past 50 wireless devices.
+61-198 Available to users for direct-connected Modbus server devices or the expansion of the wireless network server IDs to go past 50 wireless devices.
+199 Allocated for internal Local Register 201 Allocated for the LCD display board, the user can read/write LEDs.